Zhaava/hse-acos-course/docs/part2os/02_C/debugger.md

    11                      b[i] = a[i];
    ```

-   Also you can just press enter for repeating last command.
+   Also, you can just press Enter for repeating the last command.

 1. Print a variable with `p`: